-- Characteristics of fish buyers likely to purchase farmraised tilapia in Honduras and Nicaragua/10PDVR1.
-The report submitted for this investigation was an abstract. - Optimal (profit-maximizing) target markets for smalland medium-scale tilapia farmers in Honduras and Nicaragua/10MEAR1.
-The report submitted for this investigation was an abstract. - Development and evaluation of a simple market feasibility assessment methodology/10MEAR2.
+- Characteristics of fish buyers likely to purchase farm-raised tilapia in Honduras and Nicaragua/ 10PDVR1.
+The report submitted for this investigation was a final report. - Optimal (profit-maximizing) target markets for small and medium-scale tilapia farmers in Honduras and Nicaragua/10MEAR1.
+The report submitted for this investigation was an abstract. - Development and evaluation of a simple market feasibility assessment methodology / 10MEAR2.
 The report submitted for this investigation was an abstract. - Regional enterprise budget and business plan development/10MEAR3.
 The report submitted for this investigation was an abstract. - Economic and risk analysis of tilapia production in Kenya/10MEAR4.
 The report submitted for this investigation was an abstract.